CaseyLabs/aws-ec2-ebs-automatic-snapshot-bash/README.md

 ####Bash script for Automatic EBS Snapshots and Cleanup on Amazon Web Services (AWS)

-Written by  **[AWS Consultants - Casey Labs Inc.] (http://www.caseylabs.com)** *Contact us for all your Amazon Web Services Consulting needs!*
+Written by  **[AWS Consultants - Casey Labs Inc.] (http://www.caseylabs.com)**

+*Contact us for all your Amazon Web Services consulting needs!*

 ===================================